someshsingh-7251/Snack-Game/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## NOTE:
+---

-Feel free to contact on Instagram: https://www.instagram.com/officialsomeshchinkusingh?igsh=MW1vdTZwbDdmMTZxbw==
+*Note: Feel Free to Contact at Instagram: https://www.instagram.com/officialsomeshchinkusingh?igsh=MW1vdTZwbDdmMTZxbw==*